Shop Like A Canadian!

 - Hardy Boys candied salmon nuggets – from northern Vancouver Island

 - St Jean’s canned wild Pacific salmon from Nanaimo, B.C.
+Catch your own and have them process it or buy directly from this veteran cannery!

 - Arctic char – wild and farmed